changyi2018/CBRN.github.io/seminar.md

 ## **<center>Past workshops</center>**
 ### **<center>Second workshop</center>**
-Our second speaker is Yongxiang Wang.
+Our second speaker was Yongxiang Wang.
 The title and abstract of the paper is as follows:

 #### **<center>The Chinese Collectibles Bubble </center>**